Hand, Foot, and Mouth Disease: Symptoms and Treatments

-Hand, foot, and mouth disease (HFMD) is an infectious disease caused by a contagious virus (coxsackievirus 16) that mainly affects your hands, feet, and mouth and can cause a bumpy or blistery rash all over your body.
+Hand, foot, and mouth disease (HFMD) is an infectious disease caused by a contagious virus (coxsackievirus 16).
+It mainly affects the hands, feet, and mouth and can cause bumpy or blistery rash all over the body.

-Hand, foot, and mouth disease (HFMD) causes painful red blisters on the hands, feet, and diaper region in addition to the mouth, throat, and sores.
+Hand, foot, and mouth disease (HFMD) causes painful red blisters on the hands, feet, and diaper region, as well as sores in the mouth, throat, and throat.
 The coxsackievirus causes most HFM infections.
-HFMD is infectious and spreads fast when unclean hands, body fluids such as feces, saliva, nasal secretions, or blister fluids come into contact with another healthy person.
+HFMD is infectious and spreads quickly when unclean hands, body fluids such as feces, saliva, nasal secretions, or blister fluids come into contact with a healthy person.

 Children under the age of 7 who are in places like daycare facilities, preschools, schools, summer camps, and other environments are at risk.
 In addition to the blisters, children might get dehydrated since it is painful to swallow drinks and often have a fever for a few days.
 In most cases, symptoms disappear after ten days, and children fully recover.
 Although there is no cure and no vaccination to prevent it, the doctor may suggest home care to help the kid feel more comfortable while recovering.